 This Annual Report on Form 10-K (this "Annual Report") contains "forward-looking statements," as that term is defined under the Private Securities Litigation Reform Act of 1995 ("PSLRA"), Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Various statements in this report are "forward-looking statements" within the meaning of the PSLRA and other U.S. Federal securities laws.
 In addition, historic results of scientific research and clinical and preclinical trials do not guarantee that the conclusions of future research or trials would not be different, and historic results referred to in this Annual Report may be interpreted differently in light of additional research and clinical and preclinical trial results.
 Forward-looking statements include all statements that are not historical facts.
 We have based these forward-looking statements largely on our management's current expectations and future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
 Forward-looking statements involve substantial risks and uncertainties.
 All statements, other than statements of historical facts, included in this report regarding our strategy, future operations, future financial position, projected costs, prospects, plans and objectives of management are forward-looking statements.
 These statements are subject to risks and uncertainties and are based on information currently available to our management.
 Words such as, but not limited to, "anticipate," "believe," "contemplates," "continue," "could," "design," "estimate," "expect," "intend," "likely," "may," "ongoing," "plan," "potential," "predict," "project," "will," "would," "seek," "should," "target," or the negative of these terms and similar expressions or words, identify forward-looking statements.
-The events and circumstances reflected in our forwardlooking statements may not occur and actual results could differ materially from those projected in our forward-looking statements.
-These factors include those described in "Item 1A-Risk Factors" of this Annual Report on Form 10-K. Meaningful factors which could cause actual results to differ include, but are not limited to:
+The events and circumstances reflected in our forward-looking statements may no